Mar 9 2020

 Programmatic Advertising 101: Campaign Targeting Tactics

 Say you're running an ad campaign, and you want to target 35-year-old moms who enjoy board games and luxury fashion.
 How do you serve ads to that specific audience?
-Without data on where board-game-loving, luxury-fashion-buying moms spend their time, it could take months of trial and error to figure out which ad placements reach that audience.
-The beauty of programmatic advertising is that, using data, it does that leg work on behalf of marketers.
+Without knowing where board-game-loving, luxury-fashion-buying moms spend their time, it could take months of trial and error to figure out which ad placements will reach that audience most effectively.

 Data is Programmatic's Best Friend